jeanmayorga/Github-Clone/README.md

-# Github Clone Project
+# Github Clone

-This project i am using this tech stack
+This is a clone about github profile page, to code this app i am using this tech stack:

 - Next js 13 (app directory)
 - Tailwind css